 - Policy ID-1.1: Branding.
 Encourage the use of distinctive urban design elements, banners, and other features as part of future revitalization and redevelopment efforts to help orient people and provide a recognizable identity that draws on the Corridor's history and assets. - Policy ID-1.2: Wayfinding.
-Establish wayfinding signage in key locations along the Corridor to direct vehicles, pedestrians, and bicyclists to adjacent businesses, nearby destinations, and the Mary Carter Greenway.
-Update wayfinding signage used in other areas of the city, such as Downtown Littleton, to provide direction to the Belleview Avenue Corridor from these locations.
+Expand wayfinding signage used along the Mary Carter Greenway to other key locations along the Corridor to direct vehicles, pedestrians, and bicyclists to adjacent businesses, nearby destinations, and the Mary Carter Greenway.
+Update wayfinding signage used in other areas of the city, such as Downtown Littleton, to provide direction to the Belleview Avenue Corridor from these locations